Endometriosis

 Pregnancy despite endometriosis

-Once all endometriosis lesions have been removed, pregnancy is possible in many cases, provided that the fallopian tubes are not blocked.
+Once all endometriosis lesions have been removed, pregnancy is possible in many cases, provided the fallopian tubes are not blocked.
 In all other cases, however, this requires in vitro fertilization, i.e. fertilization of the egg outside the body.
 The fertilized egg is then placed directly into the uterus.

 Self-help groups